sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/proxy-rewrite.md

 }
 ```

-As you can see, we got the JSON response, which means Apache APISIX accessed the `/json` API.
+As you can see, we got the JSON response, which means Apache APISIX accessed the `/json` route.

 #### Regex Replace URI